CtrlK

 Progressive Disclosure

 Content is well-organized with clear section headers, but everything is inline in one file.
-For a skill of this length (~120 lines), some content like the full JaCoCo config or test data builders could be referenced externally.
+For a skill of this length (~120 lines), some content like the full JaCoCo configuration or test data builders could be referenced externally to keep the main skill focused.

 2 / 3